rich-murphey/wasm-hostcall-example/README.md

 }
 ```

-The functions are defined in
-[wasm/src/imports.rs](wasm/src/imports.rs) in the Wasm side of the API:
+The Wasm side of the API is defined in [wasm/src/imports.rs](wasm/src/imports.rs).dd
 ```rust
 pub fn log_str(s: &str) {
     // convert the string to a slice (&[u8]}, and pass it to the host.